taborgreat/creative-ideas/plan.md

 possibly: make it so statuses skip pass divider nodes and keep propating to children instead of stopping at divider node

+FINSIHED
 user schema
 id
 username passwords.
 root nodes[]
 contributions[] changes to nodes in db

-root nodes points to different branches (trees) in db. users can have own trees, share roots with others and build togethrr, join in others trees branches at any part and collaborate or share values at any time from any node
+REMOVED root nodes points to different branches (trees) FINSIHED in db. users can have own trees, share roots with others and build togethrr, join in others trees branches at any part and collaborate or share values at any time from any node